 For many, the American Dream seems to be falling out of reach: mobility is stagnant and too many are denied the opportunity to achieve their full potential.
 Our immigration system is fundamentally broken and outdated.
-Glaring achievement gaps undercut our education system.
-And America’s longstanding leadership in scientific research and technological innovation is in jeopardy.
+Our criminal justice system is in need of reform at the local, state and national levels.
 As these problems mount, our democracy is becoming increasingly polarized and gridlocked.
 Left unchecked, this political paralysis poses real risks for our country and our future.

 Our community needs to reckon with these challenges.
 The new knowledge economy has the potential to produce dynamism as well as dislocation, innovation as well as inequality.
 It’s up to us to fashion a future that reflects tech’s best values and virtues.
 We must push for policies that not only move the knowledge economy forward, but give everyone the opportunity to participate in it.
 Every day we bring incredible ingenuity and passion to our work; it’s time to bring that same spirit to our democracy.